 Because of the popularity of island camping, you'll want to make your reservation as soon as possible - they actually book out months in advance.

 Love amusement parks?
 You've come to the right place!
 The Lake George area is known for its top notch attractions, including The Great Escape & Hurricane Harbor and Adirondack Extreme Adventure Course.
 If you don't mind being around kids and families, hitting up an amusement park is a perfect summertime Lake George activity for couples and groups.

 If you're looking for a theme park with thrill rides and shows, you'll definitely want to head to The Great Escape, where you'll be entertained and amused all day long.
 This park, owned by Six Flags, has over 135 rides and attractions, including a full outdoor water park.
 The Great Escape has been a Lake George hotspot for over 60 years, growing and improving over time with new rides and exciting additions.

-Have a thrilling and maybe even once-in-a-lifetime experience you'll remember for years to come with one of Lake George's many adventurous activities.
+Have a thrilling and maybe even once-in-a-lifetime experience you'll remember for years to come with one of Lake George's many adventurous activities, such as the treetop adventure course at Adirondack Extreme.
 You'll have amazing photos and stories to share with your family and friends when you return from your trip, and it will be an unforgettable experience to share with your special someone.

 You can see Lake George like you've never seen it before from hundreds of feet high in the air when you try parasailing.
 No experience or skills are required - you don't even need to know how to swim!
 The experts at Parasailing Adventures use a method called controlled parasailing, which means you take off and land smoothly from the back deck of the boat.